 Some manufacturers don’t want to launch all of this at once.
 This is understandable.
 If you’re 100% paper-based today, relying on phone, fax, and email to interact with customers, it’s intimidating to dive into the digital deep end.

 If that’s you, look for a platform that allows incremental rollouts.
-For example, on Corevist Commerce, you can start with tracking capabilities for your first project, then add payments and/or online ordering when you’re ready, you can upgrade to online ordering with Corevist Grow, add online payments, or both.
+For example, on the Corevist Platform, you can start with our Launch Edition for your first project, which gives your customers self-service tracking for orders and invoices.
+When you’re ready, you can upgrade to online ordering with Corevist Grow, add online payments, or both.